aaronmcdaid/IF_CONSTEXPR/README.md

-The file IF_CONSTEXPR.hh implements a macro with essentially the same semantics.
+The file [IF_CONSTEXPR.hh] implements a macro with essentially the same semantics.
-The only visible difference is that this macro requires that a comma "," appears just before and after "condition" instead of ")(". i.e. it is used as follows:
+The only visible difference is that this macro requires that a comma (`,`) appears just before and after `condition` instead of `)(`. i.e. it is used as follows:

         IF_CONSTEXPR (var1, var2, condition,